Current Faculty Fellows

-Dr. Jennifer Pankowski is a Clinical Assistant Professor and Program Coordinator for Alternative Certification Programs and Special Education in the School of Education.
+Dr. Jennifer Pankowski is an Associate Professor and Program Coordinator for Alternative Certification Programs and Special Education in the School of Education.
 Her background is as a childhood and childhood special education teacher and has an Educational Doctoral Degree from Long Island University.
 Dr. Pankowski has recently been able to develop and received approval for an MST IN visual arts along with Dr. Peter McDermott.

 “As a mom of 2 little girls I hope they will develop a love of learning and explore fields that are currently underrepresented by women.”

 Dr. Pankowski’s school based work with the Faculty Fellows focuses on the use of mixed reality and was recently able to secure funding to create the Pace University Avatar Lab which is physically located in NYC, but available to all schools at Pace University for both campuses.
 The avatar lab allows for the use of mixed reality simulations in a controlled classroom or research environment in order to expose students and faculty to the experiential teaching and learning of otherwise difficult to replicate scenarios.